NeosoftCybersecurite/CyberHawk/README.md

 >[!IMPORTANT]
 >Description in French first, then in English below.
->The installation manual is currently only available in french.
+>- The installation manual is currently only available in french.
 Sorry for the inconvenience.

 ## [FR][CyberHawk] Fiche descriptive